Female officer makes history joining unit to help Philadelphia's most vulnerable

 The unit uses a social service approach as opposed to enforcement.

 An estimated 400 people sleep on the streets in Center City every night.
-A stat only compounded by the pandemic.
+It's a statistic only compounded by the pandemic.

 Bell is a registered nurse and uses her medical background when responding to service calls.